Amazon FSx for Windows File Server FAQs

 Pricing and billing

-A: You pay only for the resources you use.
-You are billed hourly for your file systems, based on their deployment type (Single-AZ or Multi-AZ), storage type (SSD or HDD), storage capacity (priced per GB-month), and throughput capacity (priced per MBps-month).
+You pay only for the resources you use.
+You are billed hourly for your file systems, based on their deployment type (Single-AZ or Multi-AZ), storage type (SSD or HDD), storage capacity (priced per GB-month), throughput capacity (priced per MBps-month), and your level of SSD IOPS above the default 3 IOPS that are included for every GB of SSD storage (priced per IOPS-mo).
 You are billed hourly for your backup storage (priced per GB-month).
 For pricing information, please visit the Amazon FSx pricing page.